New & Used Ford Transit: In Depth

 Ford has built quite a reputation around its Econoline—or E-Series—vans, which have been the workhorses of American delivery fleets for decades.

-The lineup for U.S. will include a choice of two engines, both matched with a six-speed automatic transmission: a new Power Stroke 3.2-liter five-cylinder turbo-diesel engine that makes 197 horsepower and 347 pound-feet of torque, and the now-familiar 3.5-liter EcoBoost turbocharged gasoline V-6.
+The lineup for U.S. will include a choice of three engines, all matched with a six-speed automatic transmission: a new Power Stroke 3.2-liter five-cylinder turbo-diesel engine that makes 197 horsepower and 347 pound-feet of torque; the now-familiar 3.5-liter EcoBoost turbocharged gasoline V-6; and the 3.7-liter V-6.
 Ford estimates that average fuel economy for the lineup will be 25 percent better than that of the E-Series trucks and vans the Transit replaces.
+EPA ratings for the gasoline models have already rolled in at 14 mpg city, 19 highway.
 No V-8 or V-10 engines will be offered in this new model.

-Underpinnings for the Transit, which will be assembled for the U.S. at a plant near Kansas City, Missouri, will be thoroughly modernized.
+Underpinnings for the Transit, which will be assembled for the U.S. at a plant near Kansas City, Missouri, are thoroughly modernized.
 Rack-and-pinion steering, front MacPherson-type struts, progressive rear leaf springs, and unibody construction should make ride quality better and improve handling and maneuverability, no matter what the use.

-The interior in the Transit will be vastly improved, with XLT models offering a few more standard features and better interior appointments than in Transit XL models.
-Some versions will include a 6.5-inch touch-screen version of MyFord Touch.
+The interior in the Transit is vastly improved, with XLT models offering a few more standard features and better interior appointments than in Transit XL models.
+Some versions include a 6.5-inch touch-screen version of MyFord Touch.

 The Transit will be offered in three different body lengths for the U.S., with two different wheelbases and a choice of three roof heights.
 It will also include van, wagon, chassis cab, and cutaway bodystyles, so as to allow commercial and fleet operators to get the right vehicle for their needs.